lc00/wiki-experiment/Learning-Agile.md

 * You may need to remove stories from the backlog before the end of a sprint to get below the line, which gives you an opportunity to communicate in advance with stakeholders

 ## XP and Embracing Change

+Use working software as the basis for conversation, not documentation.
+Use it to drive conversations, get feedback, and make changes.

+>> Programming practices by themselves are barren.
+Unless given purpose by values, they become rote.
+Pair programming, for example, makes no sense as a "thing to do to check off a box."
+Pairing to please your boss is just frustrating.
+Pair programming to communicate, get feedback, simplify the system, catch errors, and bolster your courage makes a lot of sense. - Kent Beck

+XP practices allow you to confidently do rework without also introducing bugs, and to incorporate really good ideas if it makes sense to.
+BRUF sometimes works OK for the first release, maybe the second.
+By the third+ release, users want things to change, but to incorporate those changes parts of the system will need to survive redesign.

+Quality isn't just about giving users what they ask for, it's about meeting their needs, even if it's not what they asked for.

+### Programming practices

+* **Pairing**: Two brains on the problem, keeps bugs from being built into the code, reduces fatigue, reduces temptation for shortcuts.
+It also normalizes code practices, and gets the best from each developer.
+* **Test-first development**: Keeps bugs from being built into the code, ensures testable code.
+It also prevents CYA requirements-following and encourages developers to think about how the code is going to be used.

+### Integration practices

+* **10 Minute Builds**: Includes running the tests, short enough that people do it often
+* **Continuous integration**: Reintegrate master frequently.
+  * Pass a "build token" (like a rubber chicken) from pair to pair.
+When a pair gets the token, they integrate the latest changes

+### Planning practices

+* **Weekly Iterations**: Working through stories
+* **Quarterly Themes**: Talk about the big picture, recurring issues, repair work needed, etc.
+* **Slack**: Small stories added to the end, which get cut if the team runs out of time

+### Team Practices

+* **Sit together**
+* **Informative Workspace**: Information radiatiors
+* **Osmotic Communication**: Learning things through discussions that happen out in the open

+### XP Values

+* **Communication**: Everyone knows what everyone else is doing
+* **Simplicity**: Developers focus on writing the most simple and direct solution possible
+* **Feedback**: Constant tests and feedback loops keep the quality high
+* **Courage**: Making the best choices for the project, even if it means throwing things away or doing a different approach
+* **Respect**: Every team member is important and valuable

+### XP Principles

+* **Humanity**: Software is built by people, and the needs of those people need to be balanced with the needs of the project.
+* **Economics**: Someone's paying for this, and someone needs to be mindful about the cost
+* **Mutual Benefit**: Search for practices that benefit the individual, the team, and the customer together
+* **Self-similarity**: The pattern of a monthly cycle is the same as weekly cycle is the same as a daily cycle.
+* **Improvement**: Do your best today, know what you need to do to be better tomorrow
+* **Diversity**: Lots of different opinions and perspectives make better products
+* **Reflection**: Stay aware of what's working and what's not
+* **Flow**: No distinct phases
+* **Opportunity**: Each problem is a chance to learn something new about software development
+* **Redundancy**: Redundancy can avoid big quality problems
+* **Failure**: It's ok to try things that don't work
+* **Quality**: You can't deliver faster by accepting a lower quality product
+* **Accepted responsibility**: If someone is responsible for something, they have the authority to get it done
+* **Baby steps**: Take small steps in the right direction

+### Corollary Practices

+* **Real customer involvement**: Bring customers to your meetings and listen to them
+* **Incremental deployment**: Deploying small pieces of the system individually
+* **Team Continuity**: Keep effective teams together
+* **Shrinking Teams**: As a team becomes more effective, instead of adding more work, remove a team member and use that team member to bring XP culture to another team
+* **Root-Cause Analysis**: When something goes wrong, figure out what the problem was, what caused it, and eliminate the problem upstream
+* **Shared code**: Collective ownership
+* **Code and tests**: Only the code and tests are maintained by the team.
+Documentation is generated automatically, and history is shared through word-of-mouth culture
+* **Single codebase**: Don't manage multiple versions of the code
+* **Daily deployment**: Push a new version of the software into production every day
+* **Negotiated scope contract**: Instead of fixing scope and negotiating time, fix time and negotiate scope.
+* **Pay per use**: Instead of charging for development, charge the customer when they use the system.
+This is real-time, constant feedback about which features are being used and which aren't.

+### Bad XP Shortcuts

+These are better than not doing anything, but don't capture the values of XP.
+The values matter, but they're less concrete than the practices, so they're harder to train.
+They also don't force the team to acknowledge that anything is wrong.

+* Using code reviews instead of pairing.
+* Having frequent meetings instead of sitting together.
+* Don't have the team integrate, just do it on the server.
+* Write the tests last.

+The canary in the coalmine for XP falling apart is people not pairing.

+### Differences from Scrum

+* No fixed roles- a "PO" can also be a developer
+* No retro, because you're never-not retroing
+* Can be adopted more piecemeal

 ## XP, Simplicity, and Incremental Design
 ## Lean, Eliminating Waste, and Seeing The Whole
 ## Kanban, Flow, and Constantly Improving